eminmtas/aligned_layer_tendermint/README.md

 ```sh
 curl http://localhost:8088/send/alignedlayer/:address
 ```

-We are most grateful to Ping.pub's faucet, available at github.com/ping-pub/faucet.
 ### Claiming Staking Rewards

 Validators and delegators can use the following commands to claim their rewards: